kbedros9090/ShaftDynamicsSimulatorProject/README.md

 ## Features
    - Integrated MATLAB and Simulink simulations for frictional and ideal scenarios
-   - Interactive and Unifed GUI interface for easy to use environment
+   - Interactive and Unified GUI that serves as the hub for the project
    - Adjustable shaft properties and torques
    - Real-time visualization of torque, angular displacement, and friction effects
    - Angular position (θ) graphs showing shaft rotation over time